lawmurray/Birch/README.md

 First, if you haven't already, activate the developer mode:

 1. Go to _Settings_.
 2. Go to _Update and security_.
 3. Go to _For developer_.
 4. Activate the developer mode.
 5. Wait for the package configuration.

 Then configure the Bash shell:

 1. Go to _Control panel_.
 2. Go to _Programs and features_.
 3. Go to _Turn Windows features on or off_.
 4. Check _Windows subsystem for Linux_.
 5. Press OK.
 6. Restart Windows.
 7. Afer the restart open the _Command prompt_ (search for `cmd`).
 8. Run the command:
+    ```sh
     lxrun /install /y
+    ```

 9. Open the program _Bash on Ubuntu on Windows_ (search for `Bash`).
 This is a fully-functional Linux Bash shell with access to the Ubuntu repository.
 You can also access the file system using the usual Bash commands, noting that the folder `C:\` is called `mnt/c/` here.

-  10. Update the Linux packages installed:
+10. Update Linux packages:
+    ```sh
     apt-get upgrade
     apt-get update
+    ```

-With the Bash shell now working, follow the instructions for Ubuntu above to install dependencies.
+With the Bash shell now working, follow the instructions for Ubuntu Linux above to install dependencies.

 ## Version history